DevExpress/devextreme-documentation/concepts/05 Widgets/File Manager/00 Getting Started with File Manager/20 Bind the File Manager Widget to a File System.md

-Сreate a [file provider](/api-reference/10%20UI%20Widgets/dxFileManager/5%20File%20Providers '/Documentation/ApiReference/UI_Widgets/dxFileManager/File_Providers/') that allows you to access and modify file systems.
+Create a [file provider](/api-reference/10%20UI%20Widgets/dxFileManager/5%20File%20Providers '/Documentation/ApiReference/UI_Widgets/dxFileManager/File_Providers/') that allows you to access and modify file systems.

+[note]
+In this section, the hierarchical file system is used as a quick way to bind the **FileManager** widget to data.
+Refer to the [Bind to File Systems](/concepts/05%20Widgets/FileManager/10%20Bind%20to%20File%20Systems/'/Documentation/Guide/Widgets/FileManager/Bind_to_File_Systems/') topic for more information on supported file systems.
+[/note]

 To bind the **FileManager** widget to a hierarchical data structure, create an [Array](/api-reference/10%20UI%20Widgets/dxFileManager/5%20File%20Providers/Array '/Documentation/ApiReference/UI_Widgets/dxFileManager/File_Providers/Array/') file provider and assign the array of hierarchical JSON objects to the provider's [data](/api-reference/10%20UI%20Widgets/dxFileManager/5%20File%20Providers/Array/1%20Configuration/data.md '/Documentation/ApiReference/UI_Widgets/dxFileManager/File_Providers/Array/Configuration/#data') option.